 This is a potential space between the visceral and parietal peritoneum.
 It normally contains 100ml of serous lubricating fluid.
 It forms the dialysate compartment during peritoneal dialysis through which solutes can be exchanged with blood.

 The lymphatic system drains the peritoneal cavity and the 70-80% of the peritoneal lymphatic flow is through the subdiaphragmatic lymphatic system, which also removes macromolecules and foreign substances.

 According to the three-pore model, solute and water transport occurs across the peritoneal capillary through pores of various sizes and the critical barrier to peritoneal transport is the peritoneal capillary system.
 The peritoneal surface area can be affected in peritonitis.

 Subdivisions of Abdominal Organs

 The abdominal organs can be subdivided into intraperitoneal, retroperitoneal, secondary retroperitoneal and infra-peritoneal depending on whether the visceral peritoneum envelops them or whether they are connected by the mesentery.

-This includes organs which are completely surrounded by the visceral peritoneum, e.g. stomach, first part of duodenum, jejunum, ileum, cecum, appendix, transverse colon, sigmoid colon, upper 1/3rd of rectum, liver, spleen and tail of pancreas.
+This includes organs which are completely surrounded by the visceral peritoneum, e.g. stomach, first part of duodenum, jejunum, ileum, cecum, appendix, transverse colon, sigmoid colon, upper 1/3rd of rectum, liver, spleen, and tail of the pancreas.